mockitoguy/mockito-workshop/README.md

 1. SmartDictionary delegates to Translator for translations.
 Start by adding "shouldLookUpWords" test.
 1. "Only mock types you own", create Translator implementation that wraps the OnlineTranslator
 1. remembers the translation input and translation result via the History.
-Start by adding "shouldRememberTranslationAttempts" test.
+Start by adding "shouldMaintainHistory" test.
 1. Use test constructor for 'boring' setup
 1. Use @Mock, @InjectMocks annotations and the MocktioJUnitRunner

 1. If History throws CannotUpdateHistory runtime exception.
 SmartDictionary should just warn in such case and not fail explosively.
 Start by adding "shouldIgnoreUnavailableHistory" test.
-1. What's the alternative implementations of that feature?
+1. Consider alternative implementations: tweaking SmartDictionary or decorating the History

 1. Modeling: use TranslationRequest in Translator
  * Implement equals() to facilitate argument matching